JDoro/github-copilot-examples/notes.md

 - These seem to be the best way to try to sway the agent to start using new or better patterns even if there are a lot of examples of the old patterns in the codebase.

+## Custom Agents

+- This is a little misleading in my option.
+It's not really defining a persona as much as it's defining a set of instructions or a specific workflow for the agent to follow.
+- You can define custom agents in the `.github/agents/` folder.
+- Each agent has a header that includes a name, description, and the mcp tools you want this agent to use.
+- Still trying to find good use case for this.
+I can tell it will be I just need to experiment more.

+## Prompts
+- You can define custom prompts in the `.github/prompts/` folder.
+- These are more for local use in your IDE.

+## Github.com Copilot UI
+- You can select different agents from the Copilot UI on github.com
+- You can view the whole agent session for any agent task triggered in github.com.
+- You can have a conversation with the agent about the task they are working on and the agent will adjust its solution.
+- You can @ mention copilot in a PR and they will respond to the comment and take action in the code if necessary.

+## AGENTS.md
+- Allows you to define context that can be used by all agents.
+- This is scoped to the folder it is in and all subfolders.
+- If you want to define context for specific file types you can create another AGENTS.md file in a subfolder.
+- I think something is missing with this right now.
+I think the file masking in the copilot instructions should also apply to AGENTS.md files.
+The way AGENTS.md files work right now you are required to strucure your project by file type instead of potentially structuring by feature.